LAW1110 : Legal Institutions and Method (Inactive)

 • The theory and practice of judicial precedent;

-• European Union Law and the European Convention on Human Rights.
+• European Union Law and the European Convention on Human Rights with respect to precedent and statutory interpretation

 • Alternative Dispute Resolution (ADR);